billettg/npmhome/README.md

 Icons are now fetched in the following priority order:

-1. Favicon located at host/favicon.ico
+1. Favicon located at /favicon.ico
-2. Deep search of favicon via host/*
+2. Deep search of favicon links via the the hosts index page
-3. External CDN - https://cdn.jsdelivr.net/gh/walkxcode/dashboard-icons/png/<hostname>.png (Courtesy of https://github.com/walkxcode/dashboard-icons)
+3. External CDN - https://cdn.jsdelivr.net/gh/walkxcode/dashboard-icons/png/*hostname*.png (Courtesy of https://github.com/walkxcode/dashboard-icons)

 The search uses a builtin and transparent CORS proxy (cors-anywhere) to proxy requests to the relevant services and avoid CORS policy blocking (the only way I could easily and reliably implement this functionality).